twhitelow1/student-directory/README.md

 # Extra Credit Additions

 * Extra CSS
-I added a body background pattern and changed the color of the header text to white
+I added a body background pattern and changed the color of the header text to white.
+Also on the modal popup the prev/next buttons are disabled when at the beginning or end of the employees and the button appears to be unclickable and the cursor shows not allowed symbol instead of a pointer.